-Mary Kate graduated cum laude from The Ohio University Moritz College of Law in 2017 and was admitted to the bar that same year.
+Mary Kate graduated cum laude from The Ohio State University Moritz College of Law in 2017 and was admitted to the bar of Ohio that same year.
 While in law school, she earned a certificate in dispute resolution, which required 15 credits and over 100 hours of service in negotiation, mediation, and arbitration.

-She served as managing editor of the Ohio Business Law Journal and was published in the journal’s November 2016 issue.
+She served as managing editor of the Ohio State Business Law Journal and was published in the journal’s November 2016 issue.
 Her article, “Venturing into Hobby Lobby’s Minefield: An Examination of Corporate Religious Freedom, Same-sex Spouses and ERISA Plans,” was selected as the 2016 outstanding student article of the year.

-As part of her legal education, Mary Kate had two judicial externships, one with the Judge Elizabeth Gill, Franklin County Court of Common Pleas, Division of Domestic Relations and Juvenile Branch (Spring 2016) and one with the Judge Edmund A. Sargus, Jr., United States District Court for the Southern District of Ohio (Summer 2015).
+As part of her legal education, Mary Kate had two judicial externships, one with the honorable Judge Elizabeth Gill, Franklin County Court of Common Pleas, Division of Domestic Relations and Juvenile Branch (Spring 2016) and one with the honorable Chief Judge Edmund A. Sargus, Jr., United States District Court for the Southern District of Ohio (Summer 2015).

 Originally from the East Coast, Mary Kate earned her undergraduate degree at the University of Delaware, where she studied political science.
 She grew up in Rumson, New Jersey, which she likes to remind us is minutes from the beach and New York City.
 In her free time, Mary Kate enjoys running, yoga and horseback riding.